-This Policy applies to our collection, use and sharing of your personal information (a) when you visit the Warner website or any of our blogs (collectively, the “Site”), (b) when you register for events or fill out a mailing subscription form, (c) when you receive our communications or participate in our online or offline activities or events, (d) that we obtain from third parties such as database vendors, content publishers and suppliers, (e) when you receive our services, and (f) when you inquire about or pursue employment opportunities at Warner.
+This Policy applies to our collection, use and sharing of your personal information when you (a) visit the Warner website or any of our blogs (collectively, the “Site”), (b) register for events or fill out a mailing subscription form, (c) receive our communications or participate in our online or offline activities or events, (d) inquire about or receive our services, and (e) inquire about or pursue employment opportunities at Warner.
+It also applies to information provided to us by third parties such as database vendors, content publishers, and our clients.
 This Policy applies only to information collected by Warner and does not apply to any other information or websites not owned or operated by Warner.
 This Policy also does not cover information we collect about you as an employee of Warner.
 For more information about our privacy practices for employee information, please see our Employee Handbook.

 Personal Information We Collect

 Information You Give Us.
-Personal information you may provide online or offline to us includes:
+Personal information you may provide through the Site or otherwise communicate to us includes:

 How We Use Your Personal Information

 To Provide Client Services.
-We use your personal information, and other information you or others provide us, to provide legal advice and services and to manage our business operations and client relationships.
+We use your personal information you or others provide us, to provide legal advice and services and to manage our business operations and client relationships.

-To Provide the Site and Communicate With You.
-We use your personal information to:
+To Provide the Site.
+We use your contact information, payment information, cookie information, and other personal information to:

 To Send You Marketing Communications.
-We may send you newsletters, promotions or other marketing communications, but you may opt out of receiving them as described in the Your Choices section below.
+We may use your contact information to send you newsletters, promotions or other marketing communications, but you may opt out of receiving them as described in the Your Choices section below.

 With Your Consent.
 In some cases, we may ask for your consent to collect, use or share your personal information.